tylerwoodcook/ollemur/README.md

 - `npm run build` to build/minify the app files, tree-shake unused code, compress assets and hash filenames for cache busting - also runs `format`.
 - `npm run format` to format all files with Prettier.
 - `npm run start` to start the dev server

+## Features

+- Chat with your preferred LLM via Ollama API
+- Stop bot output mid-response if needed
+- Export chat history as JSON